Take a break, sit in our garden, you’ll understand why it’s magical! – Suzka

-This picture of the new Tesla electric car isn't exactly an electrified teepee, but both are created by an electrical current.
-The Electric Teepee lesson in oue StarChild Science Program is a good beginning lesson on the behavior of electrons and batteries for a young child.
+The pictures of the Tesla electric car and the new BMW's electric car i3 aren't exactly electrified teepees, but both teepees and electric cars can be run using an electrical current.
+The Electric Teepee lesson in our StarChild Science Program is a good beginning lesson on the behavior of electrons and batteries for a young child.
 I say this because it is clear at this point in time that the probability of your child driving an electric car is the highest it has ever been in our culture.
 In fact, we have become the 'green seeking-est' nation in the world.
-Tesla is just one of many current examples of 'green-seeking-est' application.
+Tesla and BMW are just a few of many current examples of 'green-seeking-est' applications.
 This science site is becoming filled with such examples.
 Enjoy the Electric lesson.
 It is very green!

 New Trend: Electric Car Charging Stations area appearing at 4-star Certified Green Restaurants across the country : With the Chevy Volt and Nissan Leaf evolving the car market, modern highways have never seen so many electric vehicle drivers, and this number is only increasing.
 Now, diners can charge their batteries while enjoying a meal at Certified Green Restaurants® across the country.
 From the corporate cafeterias on Microsoft’s Redmond Campus to Michael Jordan’s Chicago Steakhouse in Chicago, there are Certified Green Restaurants® that already provide electric vehicle charging stations for their guests.
 On the edge of this technology, before charging stations are everywhere or vehicle batteries last longer, restaurants that meet this growing demand for electric car charging stations will attract more business and satisfy more customers.